 The preparation of the new SEStran RTS has also been informed by Strategic Environmental Assessment (SEA) and Equalities Impact Assessment (EqIA) processes, each of which has identified key environmental and equalities issues which need to be addressed in the new RTS.
-This Draft RTS is accompanied by proportionate SEA and Equalities Duties Assessment Reports which consider how relevant equalities and environmental issues have been taken account of to date and provides recommendations to inform the finalisation of the RTS.
+This RTS is accompanied by proportionate SEA and Equalities Duties Assessment Reports which consider how relevant equalities and environmental issues have been taken account of to date and provides recommendations to inform the finalisation of the RTS.
 These processes along with their associated timescales are illustrated in Figure 1.2.

 It also draws upon the findings of the SEStran Main Issues Report published in June 2020.
 This was substantially prepared prior to the COVID-19 pandemic and therefore primarily reflects pre-pandemic problems and issues.
-As such, the STAG process has sought to ensure that the RTS is developed upon an evidence base which reflects the latest understanding of problems and issues in the region and reflects travel behaviour changes arising from the pandemic.
+As such, the STAG process has sought to ensure that the RTS is developed upon an evidence base which reflects the latest understanding of problems and issues in the region.
+Travel behaviour has changed during the pandemic as in many cases most people were made to work from home with many companies now introducing a work from home or hybrid working model which will reduce the number of people commuting to work.